gndpwnd/archive-frontend/content/posts/Get_a_Job_With_a_Mentor_First.md

 ---
-title: "Get a Job With a Mentor First"
+title: "Get A Job With A Mentor First"
 date: "2022-01-21"
 description: "gc short"
 tags: [